Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

     2419
     ```

-1. None of displayed values ​​that follow the second command should be higher than
+1. None of displayed values that follow the second command should be higher than
    maximum frequency.

     Example output: